tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 Still respectable, but you can see the impact of using the `if` statement in the Nginx config.
 The perc99 is only 0.1 seconds slower with the SSL redirect, but milliseconds count!

-I will contiune to research and see if I can remove that `if` statement, and find a cleaner way to implement this.
+I will continue to research and see if I can remove that `if` statement, and find a cleaner way to implement this.